AliyaDav/First_shinyapp/README.md

-# First_shinyapp
+# Data Science portfolio

-Here is my first shinyapp using the data from the World Happiness Report.
-Let's see which countries are the happiest.
+Here are some of my projects.